 During all my research, I discovered that only 17 stingray deaths have ever been recorded worldwide.
 It is a very rare occurrence.
 I have a better chance of winning the lottery than I do getting killed by a stingray on a cruise line excursion.
 The southern stingrays on these excursions are very docile and people friendly.

 The time finally came for our cruise and our first stop was in the Grand Caymans.
 I was terrified and excited all at the same time.
 The boat had easy in/out steps so I could watch where I was going while also looking for the stingrays.
 I could not imagine being on one of the other boats that just had a ladder you climbed down from.
+A perfect condition carolina skiff j16 is for sale right now so make sure to have a look at that.
 There was no way I was going into the water and stepping down without being able to see where I was stepping.
 I loved this about our tour!
 I could see everything on the bottom!
 The tour guides give great instructions and then call the stingrays up to you.
 One at a time, you pet and fed the stingrays.
 They are incredibly friendly and eager to be your friend!
 They even like to give you some loving!

 This was a once a lifetime excursion and I am so glad I did not fall prey to my fears of the unknown or rumors about this very friendly rays on this excursion.
 And the best part – who knew that my favorite kiss that day would be from a stingray?